EmilyBlackb/math5610/Software_Manual/cmatrix.md

       -9.75865e+09  1.77408e+10  3.53918e+09
       3.93431e+09  -7.10401e+09  1.9677e+10

-The above output the entries to the matrix z that has been multiplied by 5.
+The above output the entries to the matrix z that has been multiplied by the constant 5.

 **Implementation/Code:** The following is the code for cmatrix()